vasildespov/django-fitness-project/README.md

-# This is my full-stack fitness website.
-Its features are available only to registered users and they include:
+# Welcome to my High Intensity Zone Website
-- Blog where registered users can create/share fitness-related articles.
+This was my project for SoftUni Python Web Framework course.

-- A calorie calculator to help fitness enthusiasts reach their goals.
+# How does it work?
-- Workout templates which are under development at the moment.
+This website is designed mainly for fitness enthusiasts.
+In the blog, registered users can create and share articles as well as like others.
+There is also a daily calorie intake calculator available.
+Another feature that i'm working on is workout routine sharing.

 # Technologies used:
-- Python, Django, HTML5, CSS, JavaScript
+Python, Django, CSS, JavaScript